Wyamio/Wyam.Web/Input/getting-started/usage.md

   Starts the embedded preview web server on the specified port (or on port 5080 if no port is specified).
 Be default, the web server has a routing rule for extensionless URLs (that is, if you go to `/about` and a file `/about.html` or `/about.htm` exists, it will be served).
 To turn this behavior off and force the use of file extensions, specify `force-ext`.
 Note that to match the extensionless routing behavior on your web server, some additional configuration may be required.
 Specifying this argument will keep Wyam running until a key is pressed.

+* `--output-scripts`

+  Outputs the config scripts after they've been processed for further debugging or to see exactly what gets evaluated when your configuration runs.

 * `--log [logfile]`

   Log all trace messages to a log file.
 You can specify the log file with `logfile` or the file `wyam-[datetime].txt` will be used if one isn't specified.